RichardBraeuer/RichardBraeuer.github.io/_publications/bms_trade_prod_2023.md

 permalink: /publication/bms_trade_prod_2023

-excerpt: 'We study how different types of import competition affect firm productivity using firm-product data from German manufacturing (2000–2014).
-Competition from high-income countries causes affected domestic firms to increase their productivity and lower their prices.
-Oppositely, import competition from low-wage countries does not lead to firm productivity gains.
-Instead, domestic firms' sales and input usage decline.
-Our findings confirm the intuition of ladder models that the effect of competition '
+excerpt: 'We study how different types of import competition affect firm productivity using firm-product data from German manufacturing'

-date: 2024-01-01
+date: 2023-03-03

-venue: 'The Economic Journal'
+venue: 'The World Economy'

 paperurl: ''